-All meals and accommodation from lunch on day one of your program to breakfast on the final day.
+All meals and accommodation from day one of your itinerary to breakfast on the final day.
 All transport from your arrival at the town of Puerto Maldonado to your return to the local airport.
 All guided excursions described in the itinerary.

-Flights to and from Puerto Maldonado; entrance fee to the Tambopata National Reserve, payable directly to the Reserve authorities; any drinks you may purchase from the Ecolodge bar; tips.
+Flights to and from Puerto Maldonado; entrance fee to Tambopata National Reserve, payable directly to the Reserve authorities; any drinks ordered at the Ecolodge bar; tips.

 Prices shown are per person in US dollars and do not include the entrance fee payable directly to Tambopata National Reserve.